Nalhin/Movies/README.md

 Nest.js hexagonal architecture implementation based on "Get Your Hands Dirty on Clean Architecture" by Tom Hombergs and "Clean architecture" by Robert C. Martin.

+The API consists of two boundary contexts:

+* user boundary context is responsible for authentication and authorization
+* movie is responsible for movie data aggregation

 The main (movie) "hexagon" has multiple output ports namely:

 * TMBD movie REST API